Feyerabend/ABC80/abc802/CPM.md

-In addition to the fragmentation and proliferation of incompatible Unix flavors, there were some achievements in standardization efforts such as POSIX and somewhat of the Single UNIX Specification (SUS).
-However, rivalry among vendors, intense competition, legal disputes over licensing, and ongoing compatibility issues continued to pose significant challenges.
+In addition to the fragmentation and proliferation of incompatible Unix flavors, there were some achievements in standardization efforts such as POSIX[^posix] and somewhat of the Single UNIX Specification (SUS).[^sus] However, rivalry among vendors, intense competition, legal disputes over licensing, and ongoing compatibility issues continued to pose significant challenges.
 Competition often led to proprietary extensions, which further contributed to fragmentation.

 That history, however, extends far beyond the lifespan of the ideas surrounding the ABC802 and its relatives.